OBITUARY | David Mabuza dedicated his life to serving the people of SA, ANC says

 03 July 2025 - 20:49

-The ANC has paid tribute to former deputy president David Dabede Mubuza, who died on Thursday, aged 64...
+The ANC has paid tribute to former deputy president David Dabede Mabuza, who died on Thursday, aged 64...

 Would you like to comment on this article?